jiaming-ai/multion-challenge/README.md

 docker build -f Dockerfile -t multi_on:latest .
 ```

 Note that we use `configs/multinav.yaml` as the configuration file.
+We use v0.2.2 for both [habitat-sim](https://github.com/facebookresearch/habitat-sim) and [habitat-lab](https://github.com/facebookresearch/habitat-lab).

 6. Download scenes [Habitat-Matterport 3D Semantics (HM3D-Semantics)](https://aihabitat.org/datasets/hm3d-semantics/) and place the data in: `multion-challenge/data/scene_datasets/hm3d`.